HorrellTech/Dark-Matter-JS---Game-Engine/README.md

 4. Access the editor at `http://localhost:8000` or the port specified by your server.

 ## Documentation

+## Zen Mode

+Zen Mode provides a distraction-free editing experience by toggling the editor into fullscreen.
+Click the "Zen Mode" button (moon/sun icon) in the toolbar to enter or exit fullscreen mode.
+The icon updates to indicate the current state.

+## Script Editor & AI Assistant

+The Script Editor features syntax highlighting, code formatting, and undo/redo support.
+It also includes an integrated **AI Assistant** panel, which allows you to:

+- **Ask questions about your code or the module system**
+- **Generate new modules or scripts**
+- **Request code fixes or improvements**
+- **Insert generated code directly into your script**

+Supported AI providers include ChatGPT (OpenAI), Gemini (Google), and Claude (Anthropic).
+You can configure your API keys and default provider in the AI settings dialog within the Script Editor.

+**How to use the AI Assistant:**
+1. Open a script file in the Script Editor.
+2. Click the robot icon to open the AI panel.
+3. Type your question or request (e.g., "Create a movement module for my player").
+4. Choose context buttons to include current code or selection.
+5. Send your message and review the AI's response.
+6. Insert generated code directly into your script with one click.

 ### Game Objects
 Game objects are the fundamental building blocks in Dark Matter JS.
 Each game object can have: